What Will I Learn

 - Alcohol abuse

 Not all men who have chronic diseases suffer from ED and having ED does not always indicate the presence of a chronic disease.

 However, many chronic diseases can cause or worsen ED.
 It’s also important to be aware ED can often provide the first indication of a chronic disease.

-Heart disease (cardiovascular) can contribute to ED by reducing blood flow to the penis.
 However, many of the factors that contribute to heart disease are the same as the ones that cause ED.

 In fact, research shows men who get ED often develop heart disease within the next five years.
 That’s a good reason to avoid the temptation to suffer in silence and seek professional help.

 Anything that causes narrowing of the arteries can impair blood flow to the penis and the fact the heart has to work harder places it under unnecessary strain.

 The arteries and other blood vessels can narrow due to a build-up of plaque.
 The condition is known as atherosclerosis.
 Many things can cause it including high cholesterol, smoking, and obesity.